light-and-motion/data_processing/README.md

 ## Running
 User will need a CSV file and a configuration file.
 The configuration file should be an Excel file and contain two worksheets.
 There are no restrictions on the names of the sheets.

 To run the program, run main.exe.
+The program will continue to repeat as long as the user enters 'Y' or 'y' when prompted if they want to process another file.

 ## Background
-There are several libraries that need to be imported for this program to run: numpy, pandas, openpyxl, matplotlib, pdfkit, PyPDF2, and os.

 'Sheet 1' of the configuration file gives the ‘Mapped Settings’ of the program.
 The columns should be titled:
 > **Input | Output | Format | Time Unit | Axis | Title | Range**